 Examples of Shape in Composition

 Geometric shapes are all around us, especially in man-made objects and scenes.
-As a photographer you can make these shapes stand out in your photos by composing your shots around them.
-One way to do this is to keep the design of the photo simple, so the shapes are more prominent.
+As an operator behind the camera, you can make these shapes stand out in your photos by composing your shots around them.
+One way to do this is to keep the design of the photo simple so the shapes are more prominent.

 Examples of Form in Compositions

 There are many ways to create form in photos and imagery.
 One way is to use light and shadow to create contrast and shape.
 Another way is to use texture to add dimensionality.
 You can also use color, line, and pattern to create form.
-Use form in photography by using the rule of thirds.
+Use the form in photography by using the rule of thirds.
 This means you should have 2/3 of your subject to the left or right, with 1/3 coming up from the bottom of your frame.
 This will give your photo more tension, which forces your viewer to engage with the subject more.

-There are a few key things to keep in mind when using form in photographic composition for optimal and impactful results.
-First, consider the overall shape of the main subject matter and how it can be used to create an interesting composition.
+There are a few key things to keep in mind when using the form in photographic composition for optimal and impactful results.
+First, consider the overall shape of the main subject matter and how it can be used to create an interesting structure.
 Second, use light and shadow to create depth and dimension within the scene.
 Lastly, pay attention to the details within the frame and how they contribute to the overall image.

 A great photography tip is to make sure your shots have depth in them.
-An easy way to achieve that, is to be sure that you have a background, middle ground, and foreground.
+An easy way to achieve that is to be sure that you have a background, middle ground, and foreground.
 Having all three of these will give your pictures a sense of atmospheric perspective.

-Another solid tip, is to keep in mind that sometimes less is more.
+Another solid tip is to keep in mind that sometimes less is more.
 Simple designs are often the best for general photography.
-When it comes time to compose your shots make sure you don’t add too much into them as possible clutter or it could produce a distracting or “busy” picture.
+When it comes time to compose your shots, make sure you don’t add too much into them as possible clutter, or it could produce a distracting or “busy” picture.

 If you plan on diving into landscape photography, you need to ensure that your pictures have the three key factors (midground, background, and foreground).
 Most artists and photographers use these three factors when producing quality and inspiring work.
-In addition, you need to think about where you want your camera in each picture, and always experiment with perspective.
+In addition, you need to think about where you want your camera in each picture and always experiment with perspective.